ArcNLET-Py/ArcNLET-Py/README.md

 # SourceCode
-This folder contains Python source codes of ArcNLET for ArcGIS Pro
+This folder contains Python source codes of ArcNLET for ArcGIS Pro.

+The older version of ArcNLET can be find on https://atmos.eoas.fsu.edu/~mye/ArcNLET/.
+The training videos can be find on https://www.youtube.com/@mingye9168/videos.